 After carefully picking an age-appropriate book about Jesus (Easter story! – not just the cutie-pie Christmas story which was way easier) and adjusting the book’s version of the story to make sure the history and theology are right, my three year old sweetie looks at me sincerely at the end of the book and says, “So there are not going to be monkeys in our house?”
 “Um, no, sweetie, no monkeys.”
 Sigh.
 Will try with this one again in a bit.
 I guess resurrection is just a bit much for him right now. #theologyfail

 With all the dire news about the economy and world, and me feeling really quite busy and a little bit overwhelmed with school and work, I am very pleased to sit here and hear our neighbors talking to our cats from their window to the cats in our window.
-They have just moved into the building next to us and it must not occur to them that we are home (or maybe they don’t care) because they going, “Meooowwwww!
+They have just moved into the building next to us and it must not occur to them that we are home (or maybe they don’t care) because they keep going, “Meooowwwww!
 MEEEE-OOOOOW.
 Mew mew mew!
 Hey, there’s another one!
 Wow, how many cats are there in that house?
 MEOWWWWW.
 MEOWWWWW.
 Mew mew mew.
 Hey kitty kitty kitty.
 Meowwwwwww.”
 It is very cute.
 Our cats are super impressed.
 Except Leo who is hiding.
 He is shy.

 Now back to work.